Time0o/BuenzliCoin/README.md

 ## Using `bwallet`

-Although all necessary functionality for managing transactions is also available via a rest interface, it is more convenient to use to `bwallet` program to do so when creating querying balances or creating transactions.
+It is more convenient to use the `bwallet` program instead of the REST interface when querying balances or creating transactions.
+This program can additionally manage wallets on your local system. `bwallet` has a number of
-This program can additionally manage wallets on your local system. `bwallet` has a number of subcommands:
+subcommands:

 * `bwallet list`: List avaiable wallets.
 * `bwallet create -name NAME`: Create a new wallet.